OPPCONCERNED SHEEP BREEDERS SOCIETY

 Like the AGID, the ELISA detects viral infection by identifying antibody response.
 The primary advantage of this test is that it is read by a machine rather than by a human, thus eliminating the subjectivity factor.
 One drawback is that ELISAs can be overly sensitive, sometimes giving results that are falsely positive.

 The first ELISA for OPP, using antigen produced by tissue culture, was developed at Cornell University in the mid-1980s but it was discontinued due to high cost.
 Subsequently, various more sophisticated ELISAs have been used in research facilities and two are now commercially available in the U.S. Most recently (fall 2013) the University of Minnesota imported ‘Elitest,’ which is the only OPP/CAE ELISA to have been validated according to World Organization for Animal Health (OIE) standards.
-Also available in the U.S. is a competitive ELISA (cELISA), developed for CAE/goats but also licensed for use in sheep.
-3 Again, always use an AAVLD accredited lab!
+‘Elitest’ is available to any producer at a cost of $6.25 per sample.
+Also available in the U.S. is a competitive ELISA (cELISA), developed for CAE/goats but also licensed for use in sheep.3 Again, always use an AAVLD accredited lab!

 For accurate ELISAs, antigen purity and adequate lab controls are extremely important.
 Sample quality may also be a factor.
 When collecting blood for ELISA tests, every effort should be made to avoid hemolysis (handle tubes with care, never freeze whole blood, and remove clot prior to shipment of serum to the lab).
 Submit 1 ml of serum for this test.